Paul92/ADA_Project/index.md

 truth to consolidate its position.
 We again note that this is a conclusion reached based on a small dataset and intution regarding the political context, being by no means a definitive statement.

+The people with no political affilition have a relatively high number of untrue statements.
+This is likely due to the unreliable sources included in this category, such as blog posts.